Blog

 4. Maroon Bells - Snowmass Wilderness, Colorado

-This Wilderness contains six of Colorado’s legendary “fourteeners”, including the two known as “the deadly bells” and Snowmass Mountain.
+This wilderness contains six of Colorado’s legendary “fourteeners”—peaks higher than 14,000 feet—including the two known as “the deadly bells” and Snowmass Mountain.
 Every year thousands of mountaineers brave difficult climbs to alpine lakes, like Maroon Lake, whose reflection of Maroon Bells is one of the state’s most photographic scenes.

-Protected by the Wilderness Act 50 years ago, this wilderness area also hosts natural hot springs at Conundrum Creek.
-This may be the only Wilderness that has a shuttle bus for summer crowds.
+Protected by the Wilderness Act over 50 years ago, this wilderness area also hosts natural hot springs at Conundrum Creek.
+This may be the only wilderness that has a shuttle bus for summer crowds.

 Maroon Bells-Snowmass Wilderness, CO